queenkjuul/jingo-retro/README.md

 #### application.remote (string: "")

 This is the name of the remote you want to push/pull to/from (optional).
 You can also specify a specific branch using the syntax “remotename branchname”.
-If you don’t specify a branch, Jingo will use master.
+If you don’t specify a branch, jinji will use master.

 #### application.pushInterval (integer: 30)

-Jingo will try to push to the remote (if present) every XX seconds
+jinji will try to push to the remote (if present) every XX seconds

 #### application.secret (string: "change me")